caolan/async/intro.md

 </script>
 ```

-The portable versions of async, including `async.js` and `async.min.js`, are
+The portable versions of Async, including `async.js` and `async.min.js`, are
 included in the `/dist` folder.
 Async can also be found on the [jsDelivr CDN](http://www.jsdelivr.com/projects/async).

 ### ES Modules

-We also provide async as a collection of ES2015 modules, in an alternative `async-es` package on npm.
+We also provide Async as a collection of ES2015 modules, in an alternative `async-es` package on npm.

 ```bash
 $ npm install --save async-es